CouchCMS/Documentation/src/contents/concepts/variables-in-views.md

 # Variables available in Views

-From what we have read so far, we know that a template can be either _clonable_ or _non-clonable_.<br/>
+From what we have read so far, we know that a template can be either _clonable_ or _non-clonable_.
 A _clonable_ template will necessarily have cloned pages associated with it hence it is said to be executing within a _page-view_ when a cloned page of it is accessed while it is said to be executing within a _list-view_ if it is accessed in a stand alone manner.

 A _non-clonable_ template always represents one single page and hence it has no such views associated with it.